stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### UNAL

-Alright, well, well just-just-just think about it.
+All right, well... well just--just--just think about it.

 #### PILCHARDS